gearglow/ReptiliaWithATwist/The List.md

 Harry shrugged.
 "I don't remember."

-"Oh, right, that whole wipe-your-memory-so-you-don't-break-spacetime thing."
+"Oh, right, that whole wipe-your-memory-so-you-don't-break-spacetime-and-dating-isn't-creepy thing."
 Eleanor groused.
 "Sorry about that.
 Not my call.
 I'm just filling in for Michael this go-round," she continued, *sotto voce.* "Poor guy gets a little stir-crazy every few Beremies."

 Finally starting to relax, Harry settled back into her chair again.
 "So, um..." she started.
 "What's next?
 Actually, wait.
 First, why am I a girl?
 Or, why was I a guy?
 Or... whatever."
 She waved a hand vaguely.
 "Not that I'm complaining now, but what the *fork?*" Her eyes widened.
 "Fork?
 Why can't I say 'fork?'"